PatricioAspero1/Patricio-Aspero-Portfolio/projects/Homelab-Visualization/README.md

 As my environment expanded, static documentation became increasingly difficult to keep synchronized with the actual infrastructure.

-This project was created to provide a more dynamic way to visualize:
+I adopted and customized this project to provide a more dynamic way to visualize:

 - Physical servers
 - Proxmox nodes